 Employee Benefit Plan Design & Plan Correction Programs

 Clark Hill’s Employee Benefits team advises businesses, governmental entities, and individual clients on the full range of plan design and administration issues relating to qualified and nonqualified employee benefit plans.
-Our experience is broad and deep, and includes the drafting and implementation of plans; preparation of IRS, Department of Labor, and PBGC filings; and assistance with IRS, Department of Labor, and PBGC plan audits.
+Our experience is broad and deep, and includes the drafting and implementation of plans; preparation of Internal Revenue Service, Department of Labor, and Pension Benefit Guaranty Corporation (PBGC) filings; and assistance with IRS, Department of Labor, and PBGC plan audits.
 We also assist clients using various plan correction program compliance.

 Our attorneys are well-versed in all types of tax-qualified plans, including profit sharing, defined benefit, 401(k) and 403(b) plans, money purchase, cash balance, employee stock ownership plans (ESOPs), multiemployer and multiple employer plans, and state and local government pension plans.
 We frequently assist sponsors of pooled securities, real estate, and venture capital investments in complying with ERISA when they have pension fund investors.

-Moreover, our benefits team represents financial institutions in the design and maintenance of “master” retirement plans and IRA programs.
-We have successfully resolved significant Internal Revenue Service and Department of Labor investigations and audits of alleged violations of ERISA and the Code.
+Moreover, our benefits team represents financial institutions in the design and maintenance of “master” retirement plans and individual retirement account (IRA) programs.
+We have successfully resolved significant IRS and Department of Labor investigations and audits of alleged violations of ERISA and the Code.

-In addition, our attorneys advise on welfare and fringe benefit plans, including cafeteria plans, COBRA compliance, flexible spending accounts, HRAs, the Medicare secondary rules and other coordination of benefits issues, qualified medical child support orders, claims procedures, tax and compliance issues associated with self-insured medical plans, severance plans, VEBAs, group health plans, disability plans, wellness plans, and on-site medical clinics.
-We have advised clients on all aspects of group health plan compliance, including the Affordable Care Act, the Health Insurance Portability and Accountability Act (HIPAA), the Mental Health Parity Act, and the Newborns’ and Mothers’ Health Protection Act.
+Also, our attorneys advise on welfare and fringe benefit plans, including cafeteria plans, COBRA compliance, flexible spending accounts, health reimbursement accounts (HRA), the Medicare secondary rules and other coordination of benefits issues, qualified medical child support orders, claims procedures, tax and compliance issues associated with self-insured medical plans, severance plans, voluntary employees' beneficiary association (VEBA) plans, group health plans, disability plans, wellness plans, and on-site medical clinics.
+We have advised clients on all aspects of group health plan compliance, including the Affordable Care Act, HIPAA, the Mental Health Parity Act, and the Newborns’ and Mothers’ Health Protection Act.

 Notably, our team has advised many companies on the legal requirements applicable to retiree medical and welfare benefits.
 We have also helped design and implement programs intended to reduce future retiree medical costs and liability and expense under FAS 106.